florita1/clickhouse-observability-platform/README.md

 # 🧠 ClickHouse Observability Platform (Terraform Phase)

-This repository contains Terraform code for provisioning a production-grade AWS EKS cluster with modular VPC, IAM, and Kubernetes components.
-It serves as the foundational infrastructure for deploying ClickHouse, Grafana, Tempo, and related observability tools.
+This repository contains Terraform code for provisioning a production-ready AWS EKS environment to support a real-time observability platform built on ClickHouse, Grafana, Tempo, Loki, and Alloy.
+It serves as the infrastructure foundation for a GitOps-managed data and telemetry stack.

 ---